 Darrell Hammond of Saturday Night Live.
 The man's backstory practically defines "Woobiedom": Horribly abusive parents, struggles with Alcohol and Cocaine, and starting stand-up at a comparatively late age (Twenty-six) all worked against him.
 This is not even taking into account his severe mental health problems which have included Bipolar Disorder, Schizophrenia and a long history of self-harm.
 He struggled for thirteen years to achieve his dream of going on Saturday Night Live before finally achieving it at an age when most would have given up.
 He stayed on the show for fourteen years, longer than any other cast member.
 If that is not determination, I don't know what is.

 Patrick Swayze worked on the crime drama The Beast while undergoing treatment for his pancreatic cancer.
-Unfortunately, it got cancelled because Swayze was unable to promote it himself.
+But despite positive reviews, it had low ratings because Swayze was unable to promote it himself.
 The show was put on a hiatus after its first and only season, with the intention that it would come back once Swayze got better, but it got cancelled after his death in September 2009.

 Seasick Steve endured years of poverty, including time homeless, and was working as a busker at the age of sixty.
 Then, in 2006, he made an appearance on Jools Holland that made him huge in the okay and now regularly plays on popular shows and sell-out gigs and tours with major stars, all after the age of sixty-five.